ailon/markerjs3/README.md

 # marker.js 3 &mdash; Add image annotation to your web apps

-> **Note**: marker.js 3 is in the pre-release stage of its lifecycle and will have many additions and, potentially, breaking changes before the official 3.0 release.
->
-> If you need a stable image annotation library, consider using [marker.js 2](https://markerjs.com) for now.

 marker.js 3 is a JavaScript browser library to enable image annotation in your web applications.
 Add marker.js 3 to your web app and enable users to annotate and mark up images.
 You can save, share or otherwise process the results.

 ## Installation